fdojurado/requirements/README.md

 You can extract emails from a list of requirements by using the `find_emails()` function in `reqlib/req.py`.

 Unfortunately, some emails have typos.
-The function `fixemails()` in `reqlib/contact.py` can fix most of those typos by looking for the closes match in the contacts file.
+The function `fixemails()` in `reqlib/contact.py` can fix most of those typos by looking for the closest match in the contacts file.

 You can then send a reminder email to those recipients by specifying the subject and body of the email.